nickforce989/grid_sp2n_antisymmetric_2023/README.txt

 1.b) PLOTTING PRECOMPUTED DATA:

-If you will fill the suitable subdirectories of 'precomputed_data' and run the automated codes, these codes will take those data, avoiding any further analysis, and plot them.
+If you will fill the suitable subdirectories of 'precomputed_data/' and run the automated codes, these codes will take those data, avoiding any further analysis, and will plot them.

 1.c) SPLITTING ANALYSIS AND PLOTTING DATA: